Lead-acid Battery Charger Circuit- Different Charging Strategies

 • A 12V Relay: It will keep the circuit operational even when the power is off.

 • An LM 317 IC: It will facilitate the maintenance of a constant voltage.
-Hence, it is essential in improving the battery life.
+Hence, it is essential to improve the battery life.

 • A 7815 voltage regulator: It is among the common voltage regulator types.
 It produces a constant voltage of 15V.